 - 17. Amend section 52.212-3 by-

 - a.
 Revising the date of the provision;

 - b.
-Removing from paragraph (a), the following definitions "Administrative merits determination", "Arbitral award or decision", "Civil judgment", "DOL Guidance", "Enforcement agency",
+Removing from paragraph (a), the following definitions "Administrative merits determination", "Arbitral award or decision", "Civil judgment", "DOL Guidance", "Enforcement agency" "Labor compliance agreement", Labor laws", and "Labor law decision";

-"Labor compliance agreement", Labor laws", and "Labor law decision";
+■ c.
+Removing Note to paragraph (a);

-- c.
-Removing Note to paragraph (a); and - d.
+- d.
 Removing and reserving paragraph (s), and removing the Note to paragraph (s).
+The revision reads as follows:

-52.212-3 Offeror Representations and Certifications- Commercial Items.
+52.212-3 Offeror Representations and Certifications-Commercial Items.